Berglund-I/dsu24-dsugrupp1/README.md

 List the key features of your project.
 For example:

 - Interactive charts displaying vaccination data for different areas
-- Map displaying vaccinations coverage for the whole area
+- Map displaying vaccination coverage for the whole area